ARM-software/acle/cmse/cmse.md

 > **26** The address range check intrinsic fails if the range crosses any MPU region
 > boundary.

-The SAU and IDAU support for this intrinsic is defined in [9.3](#address-range-check-intrinsic-for-cmse).
+The SAU and IDAU support for this intrinsic is defined in [Address range check intrinsics for CMSE](#address-range-check-intrinsic-for-cmse).

 The rest of the semantics of the address range check intrinsic depend on its `flags` parameter.
 This parameter can be constructed using a bitwise OR operator.